Super-NES/beautiful-jekyll/index.md

 How can we solve this challenge?

+---
 ### Operational Transformation

-One solution is that instead of blindly applying received operations, we first compare it to recent operations, and modify (or transform) it if necessary.
-This strategy is naturally called Operational Transformation (OT), and we'll represent it as a "black box" for now.
+One possible solution we found is called Operational Transformation (OT).
+OT is an algorithm that compares concurrent operations and detects if they will cause the document state to diverge.
+It then modifies the operations so that they will merge together.
+We will represent OT as a "black box" for now.

 Returning to an earlier example, when User1 receives the `delete(0)` operation from User2, OT realizes that since User1 inserted a new character at position 0, User2's operation must be transformed to `delete(1)` before being applied.